 - Insertable Pellets

-Testosterone replacement therapy (TRT) for women is somewhat controversial at this time.
+Testosterone replacement therapy (TRT) for women is somewhat controversial right now.
 The FDA has approved few testosterone-based treatments for women because the side effects can include

 That’s why it’s crucial that you receive BHRT from a trusted source and a doctor who will monitor your progress.